ragibkl/adblock-dns-server/EXAMPLES/k3s/README.md

 K3s is a very lightweight kubernetes distribution.
 We can use k3s to setup a single node kubernetes cluster, and then use this to host our adblock dns server.
 Learn more about k3s [here](https://k3s.io/).

 We will also make use of Keel.
 Keel will help us to automatically update the adblock dns when a new version is available.
+Learn more about keel [here](https://keel.sh/).

 # Setting up